HyunJinNo/Study/DesignPatterns/Singleton.md

   - **Option 3**
     - Use volatile keyword and double-checked locking
-    - pros: theoretically perfect solution with respect to performance
+    - Pros: theoretically perfect solution with respect to performance
-    - cons: dependent on the java version (We have to ensure that we are running at least Java 5)
+    - Cons: dependent on the java version (We have to ensure that we are running at least Java 5)
   ```java
   public class Singleton {
       private volatile static Singleton instance = null;